t0bx/sentienceentity/README.md

 # SentienceEntity

-A powerful SpigotMC plugin that adds interactive NPCs with advanced features to your Minecraft server.
+A powerful Paper plugin that adds interactive NPCs with advanced features to your Minecraft server.

+## Legal Notice

+This plugin uses reflection and direct access to Minecraft server internals (NMS) and CraftBukkit classes.
+These classes are not bundled or redistributed — they are generated using BuildTools from SpigotMC.

+No Mojang or Microsoft assets, classes, or proprietary code are included in this repository.

+This project is not affiliated with Mojang, Microsoft, or Minecraft in any way.

+## License

+This project is licensed under the **Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0)**.

+You are free to:
+- Share — copy and redistribute the code in any medium or format
+- Adapt — remix, transform, and build upon the code

+**Under the following terms:**
+- **Attribution** — You must give appropriate credit.
+- **NonCommercial** — You may not use the code for commercial purposes.

+See the full license here: [https://creativecommons.org/licenses/by-nc/4.0/](https://creativecommons.org/licenses/by-nc/4.0/)

 ## Features